ECCC-MSC/open-data/README.md

  * Make certain you're still on the branch you created at step 2 with the `git status` command
  * Commit changes made to your fork with `git commit -a -m "short log explaining changes"`
  * Push branch changes to your fork with `git push -u origin mybranchname` while using the `mybranchname` you created at step 2
+   * Tip: use `git status` to learn on which branch you currently are and get additional status info
  * Submit a merge request to push new changes to your fork to the official repository.
 To proceed:
    * Go to your fork on GitLab: `http://gitlab.ssc.etg.gc.ca/YOUR-GITLAB-USERNAME/dps/`
    * Click on 'Merge Requests' on the top-level menu